AcevedoJetter/mail-merge/README.md

+# Email Sender
-# Send the same email to different people with their own title and name.
+Main idea: Send the same email to different people with their own title and name.

 # main.py